Skip to main content

 “What is it with you and Reva?”
 She snapped almost.
 “You have to be alive to…”

-“When I lost my mother she reassured me that the Reva would be my mother.”
-The maid was stunned to silence.
-Roopmati stood up calmly, tears still streaming down her cheek as she handed Mithu over to the soldier.
+“When I lost my mother, she reassured me that the Reva would be my mother.”
+The maid was stunned into silence.
+Roopmati stood up calmly, tears still streaming down her cheeks, as she handed Mithu over to the soldier.
 “Bury him in the garden.”

-The sudden bells and horns alerted the zenana awake.
+The sudden bells and horns alerted the zenana to awake.

 “We are under attack.”
 Someone shouted in the dark corridor.
 The maid forced Roopmati up.
 “Come with me.”
 She pleaded.